voicesauce/opensauce-python/README.md

 or specify the sound file at the beginning.

     $ python -m opensauce /path/to/file.wav --measurements SHR

+# Adjusting settings for Snack and Praat

+OpenSauce tries to use default values for the Tcl shell command and the path to the Praat executable based on your operating system.
+If the default values don't match your installation, you will need to explicitly specify the correct ones.

+If you are calling Snack via the Tcl shell, you can set the command that runs the Tcl shell interpreter using the `--tcl-cmd` command line option.
+For example, if we use run

+    $ python -m opensauce --measurements snackF0 --tcl-cmd tclsh8.5 /path/to/file.wav

+this tells OpenSauce to use the command `tclsh8.5` to run the Tcl shell interpreter (specifically Tcl version 8.5).
+This is especially useful if you have multiple versions of Tcl installed on your machine.

+To specify your own path for the Praat executable, use the command line option `--praat-path`.
+For example,

+    $ python -m opensauce --measurements praatF0 --praat-path /home/username/praat /path/to/file.wav

+will run the Praat executable located at `/home/username/praat`.

+Since you will probably be running Snack and Praat the same way every time you use OpenSauce, it is best to set these preferences automatically through a settings file, as described in the next section.

 # Settings and measurement files